IBM/reactive-code-workshop/akka/ReactiveEventSource.md

 # Getting Chirp History from Users

+### Resume sbt

+Open VS Code
+Find the `akka-streams-chirper-client` folder

+sbt should still be running in the Terminal window for the akka exercises

+        > nextExercise
+        > pollSolution
+        > reload
+        > man e

 ## Description
 This is an example of consuming a stream of data from a service, connecting via web sockets.
 In this exercise, we will take a look at what

 Locate the method